hemisemidemipresent/cyberquincy/parser/README.md

 // Expects one argument; just a map const parsed = CommandParser.parse(args, new MapParser());

-// No exceptions are thrown.
+// No exceptions are thrown by `.parse` above.
 Errors must be dealt with manually if (parsed.hasErrors()) {
     return module.exports.errorMessage(message, parsed.parsingErrors);
 }